andreasfor/cicd_code_release/README.md

 This repo serves as a demonstrattion of:
 - Demo 1, How to use GitHub Actions to run tests and push a code release (a tag) from the dev branch to the test branch.
 - Demo 2, How to set PYTHONPATH correctly for VS Code in order to beeing able to call a python package from another package
+- Demo 3, How to set up a GitHub Workflow with Pytest

 ## Demo 1
 - Create the two brances.